jake-knerr/chess/README.md

 ---

-### Components - Inheritance: Extensions
+### Components - Inheritance: Composites

-**.(extended-component)-(super-component)**<br>
+**.(composite-component)-(super-component)**<br>
 Example: `.toggle-btn`

-#### An "extended component" — or simply "extension" — inherits the styling of the component being extended, the super component.
+#### An "composite component" — or simply "composite" — inherits the styling of the component being extended, the super component.

-- **Define an extension's defining rule by combining (1) a descriptive name for the extension, (2) a single hyphen, and (3) the component name for the component being extended.**
+- **Define a composite's defining rule by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the component being extended.**
 - **Create new style rules — rules that don't override styling in the super component — like a typical component.**
-- **When overriding super component styling, combine the extension's defining rule with the rule being overridden.**
+- **When overriding super component styling, combine the composite's defining rule with the rule being overridden.**
-- **Apply the defining rules for the extension and the super component together to document content.**
+- **Apply the defining rules for the composite and the super component together to document content.**

-> Why use extensions?
-When creating an extension prevents writing significant amounts of redundant styling.
+> Why use composite?
+When creating a composite prevents defining significant amounts of redundant styling.
 Don't abuse the concept though for the same reasons we avoid god objects in programming.

 ```css
 /* super component */